JPAG - serving its members since 1970

 I have not attended a bad JPAG meeting yet.
 They are really good value for money and I really love to get the presentations as PDFs

 You can access a short report of recent meetings!

+Just go to the MEETINGS page, go to PAST EVENTS.
 Then select the DETAILS for the meeting that interests you.

-And be sure to check the list of upcoming meetings so that you don't miss the next one!
+And do be sure to check the list of upcoming meetings so that you don't miss the next one!